The wallpaper shown in the photograph above is from github.com/linuxdotexe/nordic-wallpapers

 All that I have to do is uncomment /dev/video and /dev/video0 when undocked.

-What I do not have working, as of the May 12 update that I am making to this tutorial, is the Blue Yeti microphone.
+What I do not have working (yet?) is the Blue Yeti microphone.
 Admittedly, I only have spent a few minutes looking at the situation.
-I hope to update this tutorial with fixes in the (near) future.
+I hope to update this tutorial with fixes in the future.

 Component | Works? | Notes |